 One consequence of more expensive fossil fuels is to make clean energy even cheaper by comparison.
 The cost of renewables has been falling over time anyway, and in many parts of the world wind is already by far the cheapest way to generate electricity.
 But I think the steep rises in fossil-fuel prices this year will accelerate demand for clean energy in the medium term.
 That will be a tailwind for a diverse group of companies, from clean-energy utilities to manufacturers of the technologies and components needed to ‘green’ the grid.

-We are optimistic about a number of companies that we think are well-positioned to benefit from decarbonisation in the US, including clean-energy companies and businesses that make efficient heating and cooling systems.
+We own a number of companies that we think are well-positioned to benefit from decarbonisation in the US, including clean-energy companies and businesses that make efficient heating and cooling systems.
 If the Build Back Better legislation makes it through Congress, as we expect, that would significantly increase our forecasts for them.

-We also favour the electric vehicles (EVs) value chain, including companies that make EV battery components and mobility software.
+We also have extensive exposure to electric vehicles (EVs) across the value chain, including via companies that make EV battery components and mobility software.
 In October 2021, 23% of new car sales in Europe were electric, which highlights how the switch to electrified transport is accelerating.
 And we are continuing to explore relatively undiscovered decarbonisation sectors, such as sustainable food and agriculture.
 But overall, we are maintaining our investment approach, which is to focus on a diverse but very select group of leading companies with competitive advantages, all of which are enabling sustainable decarbonisation.

 With Western central-bank policy normalising, economic growth rates diverging and global trade still readjusting to life after lockdown, investors have a complex environment to navigate in 2022.